EcoHull/stagetrackr/README.md

 ```

 Following the use of `stage_assigning()` a data table can be created
-using `last_observed_stage_table()` this functions requires the
+using `last_stage_table()` this functions requires the specifying of the
-specifying of the data frame, the column containing the last observed
+data frame, the column containing the last observed stages and a list of
-stages and a list of the stages in order and returns information about
+the stages in order and returns information about the stage
-the stage distribution.
+distribution.

 This function is designed to work with the output of `assigned_stages()`
 but will alwo work with any dataset with one row per individual and a